b0ink/csgo-chaos-mod/README.md

 </p>

 # Game Modes
-With the ride range of diffrent effects, certain configs need to be used correctly for the plugin to register them, and disable any effects accordingly. (eg. disabling the "Auto Plant C4" effect on Deathmatch and Co-op Strike Maps)
+With the ride range of different effects, certain configs need to be used correctly for the plugin to register them, and disable any effects accordingly. (eg. disabling the "Auto Plant C4" effect on Deathmatch and Co-op Strike Maps)

 ### Competitive / Casual
 To run Chaos Mod designed for 5v5 Defusal/Hostage maps, start your server with `game_mode 1; game_type 0;`, or `game_mode 0` for casual.